lfzinho/Geodata-Analisys/README.md

 # Geodata-Analisys
-Analyzing HDI geodata in municipalities in the state of Rio de Janeiro
+Analyzing HDI geodata in municipalities in the state of Rio de Janeiro.